 Most child abuse allegations and investigations fall to local police, while state AGs primarily focus on large systemic investigations or internet crimes related to children.
 Furthermore, since many child abuse victims do not speak out until years after the alleged abuse occurred, many investigations run into issues related to the statute of limitations and an inability to prosecute certain crimes.
 These issues are highlighted by the Pennsylvania Attorney General’s recent investigation into the Catholic Church’s history of clergy abuse.

-Many states have child advocacy offices which review individual complaints or monitor the effectiveness of child protection systems across state agencies, though additional resources would surely enhance their ability to establish more robust child protection services.
+Many states have child advocacy offices which review individual complaints or monitor the effectiveness of child protection systems across state agencies, though additional resources would enhance their ability to establish more robust child protection services.
 Few resources, if any, are dedicated specifically to addressing large scale, systemic child abuse and neglect.

 This proposal recommends the creation of a formula grant program to state Attorney General offices to strengthen their capacity to prevent, investigate and prosecute institutional child abuse and neglect.
 Though the funding will be provided specifically for activities related to child abuse and neglect, state Attorney General offices will have significant flexibility to use the funding in a manner that is best suited to child protection needs in their states provided that, among other activities, they specify a senior official in the office with responsibility over children’s issues and they dedicate resources specifically to recognizing, reporting and preventing institutional child abuse and neglect.
-Furthermore, since local law enforcement plays an integral role in preventing and responding to child abuse and neglect as well, a portion of the funds will be set aside to award a percentage of the formula grant funds to local agencies to implement preventive programming.
+Furthermore, since local law enforcement also plays an integral role in preventing and responding to child abuse and neglect, a portion of the funds will be set aside to award a percentage of the formula grant funds to local agencies to implement preventive programming.
 This legislation provides $250 million annually, or $2.5 billion over 10 years.
 This is sufficient funding to ensure that all states who meet minimum requirements can receive a substantial grant, with additional funding allocated to states with larger populations.

 Expected Impact of Policy